om-ai-lab/OmAgent/README.md

    export custom_openai_key="your_openai_api_key"
    export custom_openai_endpoint="your_openai_endpoint"
    ```
+   You can use a locally deployed Ollama to call your own language model.
+The tutorial is [here](docs/concepts/models/Ollama.md).

 3. Update settings in the generated `container.yaml`:
       - Configure Redis connection settings, including host, port, credentials, and both `redis_stream_client` and `redis_stm_client` sections.